roshnitriveni/DynamicLinqPredicates/README.md

 x=> x.salary > 10000
 ```

-But suppose you want to provide your users a way to choose on which field and with what value  they want to filter records
+But suppose you want to provide your users a way to choose on which field and with what value  they want to filter records like below
 ![Image Here](2020-02-22_13h19_47.png?raw=true "Dynamic filter from user input")

 One way is to write predicate for each individual filter and checking each time user hits

 ```C#